drinks5/nvim-yapf-formater/README.md

 ##Feathers
 * async, when excute the format command, you can move the cursor free!
 * auto find the current tag, and then format it, it was so quickly!
+* diff the saved text with the buffer, if didn't has diff, ignored!
 * it use the python client with neovim.

 ##Install